DjanQuiltDB/djanquiltdb/docs/modules/installation.rst

 ROUTER
 ~~~~~~
 Django-sharding uses a router to send each database transaction to the correct node.
-It also uses the router to migrate the models to the correct shard when using ``manage migrate_shards``
+It also uses the router to migrate the models to the correct shard when using ``./manage.py migrate_shards``
 So set ``sharding.utils.DynamicDbRouter`` as the database_router in the settings. e.g.::

     DATABASE_ROUTERS = ['sharding.utils.DynamicDbRouter']